Marvel vs. Capcom 3: Fate of Two Worlds: Development

 Marvel vs. Capcom 3: Fate of Two Worlds is the fifth installment in the Marvel vs. Capcom series.
 The game was first publicly announced at Capcom's Captivate press show in Hawaii on April 20, 2010.
 It was revealed to have been in development since 2008, when Capcom reacquired the Marvel license after a period of legal issues placed the series on hiatus for nearly a decade.
-Ryota Niitsuma, who had previously headed production on Tatsunoko vs. Capcom: Ultimate All-Stars, signed on as the producer for the new project, which was green-lit after "years and years of unrelenting fan demand".
+Ryota Niitsuma, who had previously headed production on Tatsunoko vs. Capcom, signed on as the producer for the new project, which was green-lit after "years and years of unrelenting fan demand".
 Niitsuma stated that the game was built using the same MT Framework game engine seen in Resident Evil 5 and Lost Planet 2.

 Capcom's design philosophy for Marvel vs. Capcom 3 was to maximize gameplay depth and minimize complexity.
 According to Niitsuma, the development team sought to create a game that would reach out to longtime fans of the series, while simultaneously expanding their user base to those familiar with the characters, but perhaps not with fighting games in general.
 The urge to reach out to new players also stemmed from Marvel's recent success in the Hollywood film industry.
 Capcom's global head of production, Keiji Inafune, expressed interest in appealing to a worldwide audience.
 These ideas drove the decision to retool the fighting system, which was criticized in past iterations for being too complicated for casual players.
 These changes include the implementation of the three-button attack system from Tatsunoko vs. Capcom and the addition of Simple Mode.
 Unlike previous titles in the series, Capcom had no plans for an arcade release, and focused only on console versions for the PlayStation 3 and Xbox 360.
 When asked if Capcom was planning to release the game on other consoles, Niitsuma did not dismiss the possibility for a Nintendo Wii version; however, this ultimately did not come to fruition.

 Employees from Marvel Comics worked closely with Capcom's art design team to ensure that each character from their company was properly represented.
 As a result, several Marvel characters were modeled after their more recent comic book appearances.
-For example, Iron Man sports his Extremis Armor, while Wolverine wears his costume from Astonishing X-Men.
+For example, Iron Man sports his Extremis Armor, while Wolverine wears his John Cassaday-designed costume from Astonishing X-Men.
 The development team originally planned to have English and Japanese voice actors for all characters.
 Niitsuma eventually decided against it, stating that having the Marvel roster speaking Japanese did not mesh well with the characters' image.